 I just can’t seem to answer the thought that if I fit so many places, how do I know where I belong?
-There is a completeness when I am in California, acceptance when I live in Florida, contentment felt when walking through Oslo, and a comfortable happiness on this couch, in a corner of an apartment, in a Los Angeles neighborhood.
-The dreamer in me lives with at least one bag grounded in reality, and the realities of this lifestyle, wars with the novelty of staying.
-I can’t stay forever in this room- in this space, writing, or lounging mornings away, watching Wimbledon and drinking a coffee.
-That does sound so nice, because for the moment it is so nice.
+There is a completeness when I am in California, acceptance when I live in Florida, contentment felt when walking through Oslo, and a comfortable happiness on this couch.
+In a corner of an apartment in a Los Angeles neighborhood.
+The dreamer in me lives with at least one bag grounded in reality, while the realities of this lifestyle battles the novelty of staying.
+I can’t stay forever in this room; in this space.
+Writing mornings away; watching Wimbledon and drinking a coffee.
+That does sound so nice.
+For the moment it is so nice.

-There is the piece of me that toys, and plays with the idea of wanting to belong.
+There is the piece of me that toys and plays with the idea of wanting to belong.
 To belong to someone.
-To, instead of building the list of ‘Places That I Have Been,’ to create the story of ‘Places That I Have Stayed.’
+To, instead of building the list of ‘Places That I Have Been,’ create the story of ‘Places That I Have Stayed.’
 Honestly, completely honestly, as I type this while sitting in an airport (naturally), I want to try out the adventure of living somewhere.
-To invest in a relationship instead of the foreign currencies that fill my handbag.
+To invest in a relationship instead of the foreign currencies that fill my handbag

-It’s hard to know, when the idea of things is not the current reality, of how living the idea would be.
+It’s hard to know— when the idea of something is not the current reality— how living that idea would be.
 Every world is always twice as nice from a distance.
-Maybe I am just in love with the idea of settled.
+Maybe I am just in love with the idea of ‘settled.’
 To you, my world, my work, me…I have it twice as nice, right?

 But Baby, that’s complicated…